Zhorkata/JavaScript-Fundamentals/README.md

 4) Problem analysis and reduction to computer-executable steps
 5) Basic HTML and CSS skills

+### Here you can see the tasks I completed in the period May - July 2023.

 ## Certificate from Softuni for successfully passing the exam with grade 6.00 (A+): https://softuni.bg/certificates/details/180332/6b468e58